keyvank/tsp/src/2-hear.md

 So if the ears are able to make sense of "frequency mixtures", why not trying to bake new sounds by mixing different frequencies with each other?
 It'll be like mixing different colors with each other and making new colors!

 In the world of music, these mixtures are often referred as "chords".
 Chords are simply just mixtures of different notes that exist in a certain musical scale.
 Musicians have found ways to make up chords that feel nice and good.
 Let's explore a few of them.
-I would like to start with *triads*: these are chords that are made of 3 different notes.
+I would like to start with *triads* (We already explored the A-major and A-minor triads if you remember): these are chords that are made of 3 different notes.
 Just like how we categorize musical scales as majors and minors, some triad chords are also categorized in this way too.

 Given a starting note, here are some of the triads you can make: